natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMD.35%20(SA35).md

 '''Notes''':

 * Shells are modeled individually and disappear after having been shot or loaded.
+* Recommended ammo load is the full 30 as the ammo capacity is already limited.
 {{Clear}}

 == Usage in battles ==